Protecting Construction Workers During the Winter

 OSHA’s cold stress card can serve as a reference guide to combat and prevent sickness or injuries related to cold weather.
 While the OSHA guidelines help, there are many other precautions you can take on a cold-weather job site that will protect your workers.

 - Beware of the environmental conditions and the expected forecast for the day that could present problems.

-- Identify signs and symptom of cold-related illness and injuries.
+- Identify the signs and symptoms of cold-related illness and injuries.

 - Train workers about weather injuries and how to protect themselves.

 - Provide or encourage construction workers to wear appropriate clothing, including layers that could be adjusted to various weather conditions.

 - Provide short breaks in warm environments for workers to warm up their bodies, or to dry their clothes.